JaredLBailey/JaredLBailey.github.io/_posts/2023-04-06-Finding-Prime-Numbers-With-Python.md

 ```

 <br/>
 Since we have our first prime number, we will use this number to find non-primes in our number range.
+This will shorten the number of times that we run through the while loop.
 In this example, any number divisible by 2 is not a prime number.
 We find these non-prime numbers with the range function.
 This function finds all whole numbers starting at 4, ending at 20, and counting by 2.
 ```ruby
  multiples = set(range(prime*2, n+1, prime))